BYU-PRISM/GEKKO/docs/model_methods.rst

         Usage: x = m.qobj(c,Q=[2d array],otype=['min','max'],sparse=[True,False])

     Input:
-    	b = numpy 1D array or list in dense or sparse form A = numpy 2D array or list in dense or sparse form x = array of gekko variables (optional).
-If None on entry then the array is created and returned. etype = ['=','<','>','>=','<='] for equality or inequality form sparse = True if data is in sparse form, otherwise dense sparse matrices are stored in COO form with [row,col,value] with starting index 1 for optional matrix A and in [row,value] for vector b sparse matrices must have 3 columns
+    	* b = numpy 1D array or list in dense or sparse form
+        * A = numpy 2D array or list in dense or sparse form
+        * x = array of gekko variables (optional).
+If None on entry then the array is created and returned.
+        * sparse = True if data is in sparse form, otherwise dense sparse matrices are stored in COO form with [row,col,value] with starting index 1 for optional matrix A and in [row,value] for vector b sparse matrices must have 3 columns